Total gender balance at UiA, divided into the defined positions:

 UiA must practise equal pay for equal work.

-• The average salary for women in relation to men is 93.2% at UiA in total, an improvement of 0.5% from 2020.
+• The average salary for women compared to men is 92.9% at UiA overall, which is 0.3 percentage points lower than in 2021.

 Women's share of men's salary:

 UiA must have at least 40 per cent of both men and women in all management teams, including at faculty level.

 All study programmes must have at least 30 per cent female and male students.
 Both women and men must be represented in boards, councils and commissions.

 • There are still large variations between the study programs when it comes to gender distribution.
 In total, there are more female students (59%) at UiA.
 It is only at the Faculty of Technology and Science that we have a preponderance of male students (69%), where this proportion increased by 3 percentage points from 2021.

 • A total of 40% of the programs have less than 25% of the underrepresented gender among the students.